 In January 2018, the Conservancy withdrew the HCM nomination.
 We decided that the possibility for a preservation solution was greater if we withdrew the nomination and worked with the owners to consider a potential win-win outcome.

-We still have the option to re-file the HCM nomination in the future, and the Chuey Residence is protected in the interim.
+We still have the option to re-file the HCM nomination in the future.